Home Equity Line Of Credit (HELOC) Defined & Explained

 A home equity line of credit is a type of second mortgage that allows homeowners to borrow money against the equity they have in their home and receive that money as a line of credit.
 Borrowers can use HELOC funds for a variety of purposes, including home improvements, education and the consolidation of high-interest credit card debt.

 Sound a little confusing?
-We’ll break that down for you.
+We’ll break it down for you.

 Phase 1: The Draw Period